Edward Gibson, 1st Baron Ashbourne: Family

 They lived in Fitzwilliam Square and produced four sons, the eldest son and heir being William Gibson, 2nd Baron Ashbourne, and four daughters.
 One of their daughters, Violet Gibson, made an attempt to assassinate Benito Mussolini in 1926.
-Lord Ashburne died in London in 1913 and was cremated at Golders Green crematorium, his ashes being placed in Mount Jerome Cemetery, Dublin.
+Lord Ashbourne died in London in 1913 and was cremated at Golders Green Crematorium, his ashes being placed in Mount Jerome Cemetery, Dublin.
 In Dublin, he was a member of the Kildare Street Club.